Feyerabend/vm/basal0/TINY.md

 > RESERVED

 Li-Chen Wang pinpointed the ideas in the "COPYLEFT"-slogan:
 "ALL WRONGS RESERVED".
-The later addition by Roger Rauskolb also reflects the attitude of the upcomming community of adding contributers names.
+The later addition by Roger Rauskolb also reflects the attitude of the upcomming community of adding contributers names together with what was to become the "license".

 This was in stark contrast to the followers of Gates and company.